Harsh311003/EventSphere/README.md

-# EventSphere - An Event Management ApplicationMore actions
+# EventSphere - An Event Management Application

 EventSphere is a powerful event management service that leverages Spring Boot and various other technologies to provide a secure and efficient platform for managing events and users.
 The project is well-structured and follows best practices for Spring Boot applications.